-Open Access This is an Open Access article distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
-See: http://creativecommons.org/licenses/ by-nc/4.0/
+Open Access This is an Open Access article distributed in accordance with the terms of the Creative Commons Attribution (CC BY 4.0) license, which permits others to distribute, remix, adapt and build upon this work, for commercial use, provided the original work is properly cited.
+See: http://creativecommons.org/licenses/by/4.0/

-© Article author(s) (or their employer(s) unless otherwise stated in the text of the article) 2017.
+© Article author(s) (or their employer(s) unless otherwise stated in the text of the article) 2018.
 All rights reserved.
 No commercial use is permitted unless otherwise expressly granted.